xdas-dev/xdas/docs/user-guide/virtual-datasets.md

 da
 ```

-Then the dataarray can be written as a virtual dataset using the `virtual` argument
+Here, `*` is a wildcard operator. `open_mfdataarray` only creates file handles and loads basic metadata, but does not directly load the underlying DAS data in memory.
+Hence this method can open an arbitrary number
-(otherwise the whole data will be written to disk):
+of files with no concern over memory allocation.
+Next, the DataArray can be written to disk as a single dataset.
+The `virtual` argument ensures that only the pointers to the original data files are written to disk (otherwise the whole data set will be written to disk):

 ```{code-cell}
 da.to_netcdf("vds.nc", virtual=True)
 ```

-It can then be read again as a usual file:
+It can then be read again as a single file using {py:func}`xdas.open_dataarray`:

 ```{code-cell}
 xd.open_dataarray("vds.nc")